"You Can't Go Home Again"

 Me: “Nah, no thanks” as I walked by.
 But then I stopped and turned to him, “But I gotta tell you man, I appreciate you throwing the deep ball.
 You skipped the change request and went right for the $20.”

-Him: He laughed, shrugged his shoulders and said, “You know man, you don’t make 90% of the shots you don’t take.”
+Him: Laughing and shrugging his shoulders he said, “You know man, you don’t make 90% of the shots you don’t take.”

 Me: “I don’t think you got that quite right but I like your game.”